-We may not be able to pass along changes to the prices we pay to acquire commodities to our customers.
+We may not be able to pass along changes to the prices we pay to acquire commodities to our customers and such pricing fluctuations can attract consumer class actions as well as state and federal regulatory actions.

 Our financial results may be adversely impacted by weather conditions.